-- 6. Overseeing operations, projects and resources in the Victorian public sector - 7.
-Managing and developing people in the Victorian public sector - 8.
-Managing difficult situations involving the people a manager manages - 9.
-Managing attraction and recruitment activity in the Victorian public sector - 10.
-Collaborating across and beyond the Victorian public sector - 11.
-Working with diversity in the Victorian public sector - 12.
-Managing during organisational change - 13.
-Contributing to public policy
+- 6. overseeing operations, projects and resources in the Victorian public sector - managing people in the Victorian public sector - 8. managing difficult situations involving the people you manage - 9. managing attraction and recruitment activity in the Victorian public sector - collaborating across and beyond the Victorian public sector - 11. working with diversity in the Victorian public sector - 12. managing during organisational change - 13. contributing to public policy.